galikbence/genome_annotation/README.md

   ## 7. Annotating protein coding genes

  Now we have all the protein coding genes from Section 6.
 We will annotate structural and functional features of the coding sequences (or you can use the proteins).
 One of the most popular approach is to annotate the gene of interes based on similarity unsing [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
-If you have to  align thousands of sequnces you can use the local version and you can prepare a custom database by colleting all __well annotated__ proteins/transcripts from closely related species or you can use the [UniProtKB/Swiss-Prot]() database.
+If you have to  align thousands of sequnces you can use the local version and you can prepare a custom database by colleting all __well annotated__ proteins/transcripts from closely related species or you can use the [UniProtKB/Swiss-Prot](https://www.uniprot.org/statistics/Swiss-Prot) database.
+You can align DNA to DNA or PROTEIN to DNA.

+ However, BALST has good balance of sensitivity and speed, it is flexible and reliable BUT the quality of the results depends on the database.
+It can happen there are a lot of unannotated and hypothetical elements in your databese.
+Also, if your databes is good you will have a lot of elemets that have poor match etc...

+ Therefore,

    ### BLAST

    ### InterProScan (GO, KEGG, domains)